wajaht-ali/Convo-Internship-Exercise/README.md

 This project involves following techniques and practises to make the code more optimize and also improving the code quality:

-- Memoization + Code Splitting
+- Memoization + Code Splitting.
 - Lazy Loading of heavy components.
 - Envinoment Variables setup for base urls'.
+- Mobile devices responsiveness via media queries.

 ## Screenshots